CottonPajamas/webrtc-without-signaling-server/README.md

 new WebRTC features added (differences from the main repository)
 -------------------------------------------------
-- added file transder functionality
+- added file transfer functionality
 - added audio call functionality

 Note: Run the following to quickly host the files in a web server for testing (require Python3 installed)